Lynda Kay

 Lynda Kay Parker, known as Lynda Kay, is an American contralto singer, songwriter, guitarist, actor and business owner.
 Born in Dallas, Texas, she began her entertainment career appearing in stage plays and commercials.
 Lynda Kay is now a professional musician and an official endorsee of Gretsch guitars.

 Personal life

-Lynda Kay is married to Coffin Case founder Jonny Coffin.
+Lynda Kay is married to Jonny Coffin, founder of guitar case company Coffin Case.
 Together, they own the Coffin and Vampira brands.
 Jonny Coffin started Coffin Case in his garage in 1996, first creating one for himself and subsequently receiving requests for custom cases by Slash, Keith Richards, and Kirk Hammet, among others.
 The consumer line of Coffin Case began in 2000 and continues to this day.

 Education

 In 1990, Lynda Kay earned her Bachelor of Arts from Texas Tech University in Lubbock, Texas studying Political Science and Theater Arts, and returned a year after graduation to attend Texas Tech School of Law receiving her Juris Doctor in 1994.